unl-iea/institutional-financial-analyses/README.md

 # institutional-financial-analyses

-Model the financial fragility of postsecondary institutions using IPEDS and other federal data.
+Model the financial health of postsecondary institutions using IPEDS and other federal data.

 ## Built With